 Applications for musicians exist by the hundreds, designed to learn, create and refine your music.
 Whether you’re a beginner or the leader of a world-class band, these applications allow you to perform a wide range of musical tasks and modifications in a fraction of the time.
 Something that was impossible just a few years ago.

-Here are 10 must-have applications for musicians in 2021:
+Here are 10 must-have applications for musicians:

 1. Garage Band